Boston College Eagles football: Eagles in the NFL

-Since 2000, the Eagles have had 36 players selected in the NFL Draft.
+Since 2000, the Eagles have had 36 players selected in the NFL draft.
 Of those picks, 9 were first round selections.
 BC had consecutive top 10 picks in 2008 and 2009; Matt Ryan was selected 3rd overall by the Atlanta Falcons in 2008 and B. J. Raji was selected 9th overall by the Green Bay Packers in 2009.
-Luke Kuechly has been the most recent Eagle stand-out in the NFL, selected by the Carolina Panthers with the 9th overall pick in the 2012 NFL Draft.
-Zion Johnson was the most recent player to be selected in the 1st round, after being chosen by the Los Angeles Chargers with the 17th overall pick in the 2022 NFL Draft.
+Luke Kuechly has been the most recent Eagle stand-out in the NFL, selected by the Carolina Panthers with the 9th overall pick in the 2012 NFL draft.
+Zay Flowers was the most recent player to be selected in the 1st round, after being chosen by the Baltimore Ravens with the 22nd overall pick in the 2023 NFL draft.